dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 # The cycle

-Regular readers of this blog wont' be surprised by the fact I'm using <abbr title="Test Driven Development">TDD</abbr> and thus that I already have a "red", "green", "refactor" cycle.
+Regular readers of this blog won't be surprised by the fact I'm using <abbr title="Test Driven Development">TDD</abbr> and thus that I already have a "red", "green", "refactor" cycle.

 What I like about TDD is that each of the phases has a very precise goal and a specific way of thinking about the code: